yogthos/migratus/README.md

 (def config {:db (hk/make-datasource datasource-options)})
 ```

+#### Running as native image (Postgres only)

+[PGMig](https://github.com/leafclick/pgmig) is a standalone tool built with migratus that's compiled as a standalone GraalVM native image executable.

 ### Generate migration files

 Migratus also provides a convenience function for creating migration files: